-This is a small bit of punctuation nerdery.
-Have you heard of the Oxford comma?
+This is a small bit of punctuation nerdery about the Oxford comma.
+Have you heard of this little guy?
 No?
 It’s this (bolded and italicized):

 I like my scrambled eggs with lox, cheese, and chives.

 It’s that last comma before the last “and” (or sometimes “or” or “nor”) in a sentence with a list of three or more items.
 This is a smartypants comma, as it’s also sometimes called the Harvard comma (or the serial comma).
 And, of course, it has a Wikipedia entry.
 The big controversy is: Should we use it or shouldn’t we?

 I didn’t used to, but now that I have a Master’s degree and am pretty much a huge smartypants, I’ve started using it.
 (That’s just my theory for why I’ve added it to my writing…I think I started using it consistently about two years ago after seeing it somewhere and wondering, in my paranoid way, whether I’d actually been doing it wrong all these years.
 Just like I consciously changed the “a” character of my handwriting in middle school after seeing someone doing it differently because I thought I’d been in the wrong for years.
 Call it a grammar version of “keeping up with the Joneses.”)